mattbport/report-template/sourcefile.md

 # Figures and captions

 Figures can be added using the format shown below.
 The caption for the image is in square brackets and the path to the image in parentheses.
-Images can be hosted online (as seen in Figure 1) or on your local computer (as in Figure 2).
+Images can be hosted online (as seen in @fig:pd) or on your local computer (as in @fig:3d).
 Refer to the images in the body text as the images will be automatically placed in the most appropriate location.

-![An example of an image added directly from a URL [@Kinsler2000-hd, p.81]](https://archive.bleu255.com/makeart/2008/images/pure_data-workshop.png){width=50%}
+![An example of an image added directly from a URL [@Kinsler2000-hd, p.81]](https://archive.bleu255.com/makeart/2008/images/pure_data-workshop.png){#fig:pd}

-![An example of a local image in the same folder as the text file [@Howard2000-dr, p.29]](images/3d-domains.png)
+![An example of a local image in the same folder as the text file [@Howard2000-dr, p.29]](images/3d-domains.png){#fig:3d}